 - Athletes and gym-goers should consider the AirPods Pro for their IPX4 sweat-resistant build and new design which provides a more secure fit than old models.

-What are the AirPods Pro like?
+What are the Apple AirPods Pro like?

-The Apple AirPods Pro received a drastic facelift.
-Now, nozzles let the earbuds seal the ear canal, which improves sound quality and noise-canceling performance.
+The AirPods Pro received a drastic facelift.
+Now, nozzles let the earbuds seal the ear canal, which improves sound quality and noise-cancelling performance.
 Apple clearly put a lot of thought into its ear tip design: these silicone tips perfectly fit the AirPods Pro.
 Rather than fitting around a nozzle that transitions into the housing, there’s a divot that the silicone collar clicks into, making it resistant to detachment.

 Like other Apple-manufactured products, these wireless earbuds are decked out with sensors to make the user experience absolutely seamless.
 Dual optical and motion-detecting sensors facilitate auto-pause and play detection when removing an earbud (iOS only).
 Force sensors in the stems let listeners control their music and take calls by pressing, multi-pressing, or holding the stem.

 SoundGuys recorded five hours, six minutes of constant playback with noise-cancelling turned on while connected to an iOS device.
 This is above average for true wireless earbuds and better than Apple’s specified 4.5-hour battery life (ANC on).
 With the Lightning case fully charged, you can enjoy up to 24 hours of playtime before topping up.
 Just five minutes in the charging case provides one hour of listening with the AirPods Pro.
 This time around, Apple enabled Qi wireless charging by default rather than forcing listeners to cough up more money for something Samsung, for example, includes for much less.

 When iOS 14 is released, AirPods and AirPods Pro owners will receive battery notifications on their phones when their headsets need to be charged.